precice/tutorials/perpendicular-flap/README.md

 * CalculiX.
 In order to allow a reasonable comparison to all solid codes, the geometrically non-linear solver has been disabled and only a linear model is used by default.
 For more information, have a look at the [CalculiX adapter documentation](adapter-calculix-overview.html)

 * deal.II.
-This tutorial is intended to be used with the linear solid solver, but works with the nonlinear solver as well.
-Please copy the solver executables to the `solid-dealii` folder or make it discoverable at runtime and update the `solid-dealii/run.sh` script.
+This tutorial works only with `Model = linear` since the deal.II codes were developed with read data `Stress` instead of `Force` as applied here (example given in Turek-Hron-FSI) in the first place.
+The `./run.sh` script takes the compiled executable `elasticity` as input argument (`run.sh -e=/path/to/elasticity`) and is required in case the executable is not discoverable at runtime (e.g. has been added to the system `PATH`).
 For more information, have a look at the [deal.II adapter documentation](adapter-dealii-overview.html).

 ## Running the Simulation